top of page

 Emphasize continuous learning and career growth

-Youth with disabilities have much to offer.
-Their strengths, skills, and potential should be nurtured at every stage of their employment journey.
-Support should also focus on helping youth develop professional skills and establish and pursue development goals throughout their careers.
-Professional growth and development should be a focus for every youth.
+YWD have much to offer.
+Their strengths, skills and potential should be nurtured at every stage of their employment journey.

 6